vtothsvk/AP-Home/README.md

 AP-Nurse Home unit debugging is handled via UART bus connected to the ESP8266 NodeMCU devboard USB port.

-**1.** When plugged in to your computer connect to the board Serial port using any serial monitor software (such as HTerm or TeraTerm or the Arduino IDE Serial Monitor).
+**1.** When plugged in to your computer, connect to the board Serial port using a serial monitor terminal of your choice (eg. HTerm, TeraTerm or the Arduino IDE Serial Monitor).

 ![Image of Serial Monitor Serial port](https://i.ibb.co/wJyc1jW/serialport-hterm.png)